 You should have the operating agreement written by the LLC’s attorney, and approved by its members prior to its implementation.
-If you have any questions regarding what is required in an operating agreement, or need help creating an operating agreement, please feel free to contact us.
-Your operating agreement will also provide several requirements, for example when the members of the LLC will be holding meeting, and the frequency of those meetings, especially those meetings which are annual, special, require notices, and waving notices.
+If you have any questions regarding what is required in an operating agreement or need help creating an operating agreement, please feel free to contact us.
+Your operating agreement will also provide several requirements, for example when the members of the LLC will be holding a meeting, and the frequency of those meetings, especially those meetings which are annual, special, required notices and waving notices.

 It is always wise to hold regular meetings whenever your LLC is making a big decision.
-You should have someone take notes (also known a minutes) and follow any rules or procedure that are spelled out in your operating agreement.
+You should have someone take notes (also known as minutes) and follow any rules or procedures that are spelled out in your operating agreement.

 Based on the type of LLC you are, you may have further limitations placed on you by law.
 For example, if you are an S-Corporation, you may be limited from transferring membership interests due to a tax election, security regulation, and/or limitations within your operating agreement.
 Before taking any action to transfer or sell your ownership interest in your LLC, contact us, or speak with your attorney before doing so.

-18. What is a Transfer Ledger and Should they be used in a California LLC?
+Step 18 - What is a transfer ledger and should they be used in a California LLC?

 If you are considering titling any real property in the name of your LLC, please contact your mortgage holder, or an attorney so you do not run afoul of any restrictions.

-20. How to Title Assets in your California LLC
+Step 20 - How to title assets in your California LLC

-Untitled tangible business property is often things such as equipment, inventory, crops and livestock.
-Generally, any property what is held without a title document.
-The best way to transfer untitled business property to an LLC is via bill of sale or assignment.
+Untitled tangible business property is often things such as equipment, inventory, crops, and livestock.
+Generally, any property that is held without a title document.
+The best way to transfer untitled business property to an LLC is via a bill of sale or assignment.
 This SHOULD NOT include personal property such as household goods, furniture, or anything that is not used by the LLC.

-Titled tangible business property include property such as vehicles (cars, boats, trailers, planes, etc.).
+Titled tangible business property includes property such as vehicles (cars, boats, trailers, planes, etc.).
 These assets usually have a recognized title attached to them.
 Anytime a motor vehicle is transferred, check with your insurance company to verify continued coverage.
-Double check with your CPA and attorney to check if any additional transfer taxes are going to be applied to the transaction.
+Double-check with your CPA and attorney to check if any additional transfer taxes are going to be applied to the transaction.

-22. Federal and State Securities Laws Relating to the California LLC
+Step 22 - Federal and state securities laws relating to the California LLC

 Any transfers or sales of LLC units or shares must comply will both federal and state securities laws.
 If you are unsure whether a transaction is in compliance with these laws, contact your CPA and your attorney immediately.
 Do not guess, and do not wait, the consequences for violating these laws are severe.
 Protect yourself by getting advice from your CPA and Attorney well before the transaction occurs.